 We give our patients with BPPV top priority to ensure the get feeling better as quickly as possible!

 , A concussion is a type of mild traumatic brain injury that is caused by a blow, bump or jolt to the head that causes the head and brain to move rapidly back and forth.
 This sudden movement creates chemical changes in the brain and sometimes stretching or damaging brain cells.
 These injuries are not usually life-threatening, but the effects of concussion can be serious if not treated appropriately.

 - Difficulty concentrating

 - Neck Pain

-Call today to take advantage of our concussion management and Return to Play (RTP) programs.
+Learn more about our concussion management treatments and Return to Play (RTP) programs, here.

 Various neurological disease create movement disorders that require a team approach to maximize a person’s quality of life.
 These diseases affects many areas of the brain and symptoms can vary greatly in individuals.
 At Pain & Movement Solutions, we seek to provide a comprehensive, patient-centered care that is evidence-based and collaborative with the individual, family, healthcare team and community to optimize patient-specific and family goals.